angular/angular/aio/content/guide/architecture.md

 Components use [*services*](#dependency-injection), which provide specific functionality not directly related to views such as sending or receiving data.
 Service providers can be injected into components as dependencies, making your code modular, reusable, and efficient.

-Modules, components and services are classes that use *decorators*.
+Modules, components and services are classes that use [*decorators*](guide/glossary#decorator--decoration "Definition of decorator").
-These decorators mark their type and provide metadata that tells Angular how to use them.
+Decorators identify the type of class and provide metadata that tells Angular how to use them.

 * The metadata for a component class associates it with a [*template*](#templates) that defines a view.
-A template combines ordinary HTML with Angular *directives* and *binding markup* that allow Angular to modify the HTML before rendering it for display.
+A template combines ordinary HTML with Angular *directives* and *binding markup* that allow Angular to modify the HTML before it is rendered by a browser.

 * The metadata for a service class provides the information Angular needs to make it available to components through *dependency injection (DI)*.